MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 ## Deploy the function and publish to Azure

 The function needs to be deployed to Azure using our IDE.
-Check that you are correctly signed in to your Azure account so the function can be published.
+Check that you're correctly signed in to your Azure account so the function can be published.

 1. Select the **Azure** extension icon.
 In **Resources**, select the **+** icon to **Create a resource**.
 1. Select **Create Function App in Azure**.
 Use the following settings for setting up your function app.